1jour1vin

 “This organic wine is a real standout!”

-“A spring-like bouquet of orchard blossoms and crushed cherries, edged with a hint of blood.
-A fresh and juicy attack, a lively development; the structure is superb, both vertical and horizontal, built on controlled ripeness and a top-notch balance of fruit, tannins, and acidity.
-This vintage is full of charm and a great success . ” (Terre de Vins 2020) - Delivered in a wooden case for any order of 6 bottles of this wine (excluding Pickup Point delivery method)
+“A springtime palette of orchard flowers and crushed cherries, edged with a hint of blood.
+A fresh and juicy attack, a lively development; the structure is superb, both vertical and horizontal, built on controlled ripeness and a superb balance of fruit, tannins, and acidity.
+This vintage is full of charm and a great success . ” (Terre de Vins 2020) - Delivered in a wooden case for all orders of 6 bottles of this wine (excluding Pickup Point delivery method)

-Buy your Fonroque wines at the best prices in a private sale!
+Buy your Fonroque wines at the best price in a private sale!

 Rated site